 Junior Kairos Retreat

-The Kairos retreat is a three-day/two-night retreat at Rosaryville Spirit Life Center.
-The word Kairos is a Greek word, which means the timing of God.
-This is in contrast to the Chronos time, which is the normal, linear sense of time, controlled by schedules, appointments, responsibilities, and expectations.
+The Kairos Retreat is a three-day/two-night retreat which takes place at an off-campus retreat center.
+Kairos is a Greek word which means the timing of God.
+This is in contrast to Chronos, which is normal, linear time controlled by schedules, appointments, responsibilities, and expectations.
 Kairos time invites students to sink deeply into that invitation of the Spirit to live in greater communion.
 Each student has the opportunity to discover the Lord in himself, his family, and his friends.
 The retreat will be led by student leaders who have already made the retreat and who will guide the retreatants through reflection, discussion, and prayer that leads to a deeper awareness of God’s presence and blessing in their lives.

-Juniors should meet in the Traditions Courtyard at Jesuit at 8 a.m. on the morning of their scheduled retreat.
-A Jesuit school bus will transport students to the Rosaryville Spirit Life Center near Ponchatoula, LA.
+Juniors should meet in the Traditions Courtyard at Jesuit at 7:45 a.m. on the morning of their scheduled retreat.
+A Jesuit school bus will transport students to the retreat center.
 Busses will return to Jesuit on the last day of retreat at 1 p.m.
 Faculty chaperones will be on hand to accompany students on their retreat.
 All food (including snacks) will be provided during the retreat, so there is no need to bring any additional food, though it is recommended they eat breakfast before their arrival to school.

 What to Bring